 Where was he all day?
 What has he been doing since I last saw him?
 Pulling around town on his motorcycle, attending to the errands that are probably otherwise beneath him, but it’s a hustle isn’t it?
 Responding to the beck and call of incoming text messages from his junkies in training.
 It’s customer service, too, and time is of the essence when there’s an itch to scratch.
 I can just see him, gritting through the clenched teeth and blabbering of eager customers who of course talk too much, which is why when he sees me we don’t have to say a word.
 It’s our moment of calm together, beyond the outside world of junkies and johns with hearts spilling out of their mouths.

-He pulls up to the apartment, and I hop off.
+We ride together over to the spot.
 I guess this is how well we know each other: he doesn’t know that I don’t live here.
 But I’ll sleep here tonight.
 That’s fine.

 “Goodnight,” I say.
 He peels off without a word.